fleschutz/my-settings/README.md

 💻 Fonts
 ---------
-1. Install fonts for coding: Open the *File Explorer*, go to the *fonts/Fira_Code_v6.2/ttf* subfolder, select all, and install the fonts.
+1. Install system-wide fonts for coding: Open the *File Explorer*, go to the *fonts/Fira_Code_v6.2/ttf* subfolder, select all, and install the fonts.
-2. Configure to use those fonts in *Windows Terminal*.
+2. Configure *Windows Terminal* to use those fonts.
-3. Configure to use those fonts in *Visual Studio Code*.
+3. Configure *Visual Studio Code* to use those fonts.
-4. Configure to use those fonts in *Visual Studio 2017*.
+4. Configure *Visual Studio 2017* to use those fonts.

 🔧 Terminal Setup
 ------------------